fayizshaffaq/.git_dotfiles_dir/Documents/pensive/linux/Post Install Setup/+ Fresh Install/+ MOC Fresh Install To-Do List.md

 ```

 > [!note]- Comment out this part
-> hwdec-codecs=av1
+> hwdec-codecs=vp9,h264,hevc,av1

 ---

-- [ ] **Delete the override service file for swaync to force it to use the intel GPU, For laptops with both dGPU and iGPU, for some reason swaync uses the dGPU by default which increases powerusage, IF you only have one GPU delete this file.**
+- [ ] Delete the override service file for swaync to force it to use the intel GPU, For laptops with both dGPU and iGPU, for some reason swaync uses the dGPU by default which increases powerusage, IF you only have one GPU delete this file.

 ```bash
 rm -rf ~/.config/systemd/user/swaync.service.d/gpu-fix.conf